seillama-io/seillama-docs/docs/devops/cloud-native-toolkit/install-toolkit.md

 ## Overview

 [Cloud-Native Toolkit](https://cloudnativetoolkit.dev) is an open-source collection of assets that provide an environment for developing cloud-native applications for deployment within Red Hat OpenShift.
-It embodies IBM Garage Method principles and practices for consistently developed applications, incorporating best practices that increase developer velocity for efficient delivery of business value.

 ### Components